misantronic/minc/README.md

-### Minc
+### minc.js

 > A tiny cross-browser JavaScript-loader.

-Minc is a lightweight JavaScript-loader (742 bytes) making it super-easy to dynamically embed your scripts.
+minc.js is a lightweight JavaScript-loader (742 bytes) making it super-easy to dynamically embed your scripts.
 You simply pass an array with your scripts to `Minc`.
 That's it.<br>
 If you load your scripts via a CDN, you might optionally add another array with fallback-scripts.